cferdinandi/adventure/content/rules.md

 ## A Sample Game

 To help this all stick, let's look at a sample game.
 In this game, Mercer is a knight, and Ashley is a wizard.
-They're using D6 dice.

 {{<callout>}}
 **GM:** As you enter the cave, you see a sleeping ogre curled up around a massive pile of gold.
 One arm rests over the pile, while his other hand gently clutches a massive wooden club.
 In the back of the cave, you see the baby dragon you've been sent to rescue wrapped up in an old blanket.
 What do you do?